REVERSIONARY CHARITABLE LEAD ANNUITY TRUST

 (2) has a high current level of income that is expected to end within the next two years from retirement, the end of a lucrative contract, or other reasons.

-The IMMEDIATE YEAR 1 charitable tax deduction generated by an iCLAT is equal to the "present value" of the it's annual payments to charity - using the IRS §7520 interest rate, which is released each month.
-Since the IRS §7520 interest rate is currently at its new historic low of 0.6% (June 2020), the resulting charitable tax deductions from iCLATs have never been higher than they are right now!
+The IMMEDIATE YEAR 1 charitable tax deduction generated by an iCLAT is equal to the "present value" of it's annual payments to charity - using the IRS §7520 interest rate, which is released each month.
+Since the IRS §7520 interest rate now at a new historic low of 0.4% (September 2020), the resulting year 1 charitable tax deductions from iCLATs have never been higher than they are right now!
 Use the iCLAT Calculator Tool to instantly determine the IMMEDIATE income tax deduction that a particular iCLAT can generate for you, your donor, or your client.

 4 REASONS WHY: